JoeJoeTV/datapacks/pistonlib/README.md

 # PistonLib

-This is a bas "library" datapack which adds functions used by my other datapacks.
+This is a base "library" datapack which adds functions used by my other datapacks.

 ## Features
 * Percentage Calculation